 Most of the pages are editable by any user that has registered an account on the server.
 To prevent spam, you need to email email@example.com to get an account on the system if you wish to contribute changes.
 If you just wish to browse, you don't need an account.

-EMAN2 is the successor to EMAN1.
-It is a broadly based greyscale scientific image processing suite with a primary focus on processing data from transmission electron microscopes.
+EMAN2 is a broadly based greyscale scientific image processing suite with a primary focus on processing data from transmission electron microscopes.
 EMAN's original purpose was performing single particle reconstructions (3-D volumetric models from 2-D cryo-EM images) at the highest possible resolution, but the suite now also offers support for single particle cryo-ET, and tools useful in many other subdisciplines such as helical reconstruction, 2-D crystallography and whole-cell tomography.
-EMAN2 is capable of processing very large data sets (>100,000 particle) very efficiently.
+EMAN2 is capable of processing large data sets (>100,000 particle) very efficiently.

 Please also note that this is not the (related) EMEN2 electronic notebook, but is EMAN2, a scientific image processing suite.